Sugar Cookie Day is the 9th of July.

 If July is hot where you are, you may understandably opt for the bakery route — it doesn’t seem to make much sense to fire up the oven and then run the air conditioner and the fan to cool the house back down.

-The first print mention Cooksinfo has seen of a Sugar Cookie Day being in July occurred in 2006 in the Marshall Community Ad-Visor.
-(Marshall, Michigan).
+The first print mention CooksInfo is aware of for a Sugar Cookie Day being in July occurred in 2001 in the San Francisco Examiner: